 Another free option is to stop updating your current Java version.
 This way you can continue to use Java but, you run a security and stability risk.
 For commercial use of Java version 8 (JDK and JRE), update 201 is the latest free available update.
 The usage would then be based on the Binary Code Licensing Agreement.
 All subsequent updates require commercial support unless a user does not use it for commercial purposes.
 Updates for non-commercial use are free until December 2020.

 Please note: every situation is unique and depends on contractual agreements with Oracle, contracts with other vendors, installed software and the design of your IT landscape.
 Your situation may therefore differ from the situation as described in this blog.
 Do you need help with making the right choice?
 Do you want to pay, but are unsure what is the best choice: “pay per user or per processor core?”
 Are you looking for a party that combs through your Oracle contracts and gives you independent advice about the steps to take?
 Feel free to contact me or one of my colleagues.

-If you want to know more about Oracle and Oracle Java, book a meeting via CSM@itamsoltuions.nl
+Still hesitating whether to pay for Oracle Java or do you want to know more about Oracle and Oracle Java, book a meeting via CSM@itamsoltuions.nl